dsaad68/azurefunction-deltatable-pipeline-with-rust/README.md

-# Rust Delta Table Pipeline with Azure Functions Triggered by Blob Storage Events
+# Rust Azure Functions Delta Table Pipeline Triggered by Blob Storage Events

 This example demonstrates how to create Delta Table pipeline with blob triggered throughes Event Grid Azure function using Rust.